-In order for EPA to effectively track the compliance of each order recipient, each submission in satisfaction of a FFDCA section 408(p) test order must be accompanied by a transmittal document that includes the following information:
+In order for EPA to effectively track the compliance of each order recipient, each submission in satisfaction of this Order must be accompanied by a transmittal document that includes the following information:

-- Identity of the submitter. - The date on which the submission package was prepared for transmittal to EPA. - The FFDCA section 408(p) test order number. - A list of the individual documents included in the submission.
+• Identity of the submitter.

+- The date on which the submission package was prepared for transmittal to EPA. - The Order number identified on page 1 of this Order. - A list of the individual documents included in the submission.